-I see my paintings as illusory abstract landscapes where the landscape emerges as an imagined place, or the in-between space that connects memory and place rather than representing somewhere specific.
-Through layers of various marks and veils of paint I hope to build an image that cannot be understood in a simple glance.
+Predominantly working with oil paint on canvas, I see my paintings as illusory abstract landscapes where the landscape emerges as an imagined place, or the in-between space that connects memory and place, rather than representing somewhere specific.
+Through layers of various marks: squiggly lines, shapes, broad brush strokes, and veils of paint I hope to build an image that cannot be understood in a simple glance.
 The various paint marks aren’t representative of anything in particular.
-Instead, like points on a map they guide toward the memory of a place and will resonate differently for each person that encounters them. - Alizon Gray
+Instead, like points on a map they guide toward the memory of a place and will resonate differently for each person that engages with my paintings.

 Alizon has been a finalist in numerous art prizes including the Bayside Acquisitive Art Prize, ANL Mission to Seafarers Prize, Musswellbrook Art Prize, and mCollection Award.
-Recent exhibitions include 'heart of snow' at Michael Reid Gallery, ‘seeking silence’ at Boom Gallery, and ‘slippery slope’ at Sawtooth.
-Her work has been included in many group exhibitions, most recently, ‘Winter’ at Fenton & Fenton, ‘Goodbye Hello’ at CAVES, and ‘Dusk till Dawn‘ at Saint Cloche.
-She has work in private collections in Australia, New Zealand, England, USA, Canada, Germany, and Switzerland.
+Recent exhibitions include 'Balmy' with Gallery Raye, 'Golden Hour' at Fenton & Fenton Gallery, 'heart of snow' at Michael Reid Gallery.
+Alizon has paintings in private collections in Australia, New Zealand, England, USA, Canada, Germany, and Switzerland.

 Purchasing a Painting

 Available artwork may be viewed via the Available Works tab.
 Pick up from the studio is welcome, however a quote for shipping can be organised if you are not able to do so.
 International shipping can also be arranged.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.